Love and Spices:

 Line a cookie sheet with parchment paper and set aside.

-Rinse the cauliflower and pat dry, then cut into florets.
+Rinse the cauliflower, pat dry, and cut into florets.

 In a mixing bowl, stir in the coconut oil, curry paste, curry, chilli, salt and the chopped onion.